 lucidity = lucid awareness

-"Lucid dreaming, dream yoga, and sleep yoga have a common outcome: increasing awareness." -Andrew Holecek, DDS
+"Lucid dreaming, dream yoga, and sleep yoga have a common outcome: increasing awareness." -Andrew Holecek

 Lucid Dreaming Day - April 12th